desktop/desktop/docs/technical/editor-integration.md

 read information about each installed application.

-The `CFBundleIdentifier` value in the plist is what applications use to uniquely identify themselves, for example ``.
+The `CFBundleIdentifier` value in the plist is what applications use to uniquely identify themselves, for example `com.github.GitHubClient` is the identifier for GitHub Desktop.
 AppKit provides the [`absolutePathForAppBundleWithIdentifier`](https://developer.apple.com/documentation/appkit/nsworkspace/1533086-absolutepathforappbundlewithiden?language=objc)
 API for searching for an application bundle.